efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB2/U1LAB2.md

 I can't get my images to center!
 Always look up your questions on w3schools.com before asking your teacher, but this one in particular is tricky.
 Check out [this page](https://www.w3schools.com/howto/howto_css_image_center.asp) to see an example on how to do it.

 How can I custom create some cool, unique colors?
 Check out [Google's Color Picker](https://hexcolorspicker.com/google-color-picker/).
 Simply search "Color Picker" on Google, select an exact color, and copy and paste the hex number.
-Check out [this CSS example](https://www.w3schools.com/cssref/tryit.asp?filename=trycss_text_background) in w3schools on how to apply it to your CSS code.
+Check out [this CSS example](https://www.w3schools.com/cssref/tryit.asp?filename=trycss_text_background) in w3schools on how to apply it in your `style.css` code.

 ### Extensions